 Dr. Lipton didn’t argue this point, because positive thoughts come from the conscious mind, while contradictory negative thoughts are usually programmed in the more powerful subconscious mind.

 “The major problem is that people are aware of their conscious beliefs and behaviors, but not of subconscious beliefs and behaviors.
 Most people don’t even acknowledge that their subconscious mind is at play, when the fact is that the subconscious mind is a million times more powerful than the conscious mind and that we operate 95 to 99 percent of our lives from subconscious programs.

 “Your subconscious beliefs are working either for you or against you, but the truth is that you are not controlling your life, because your subconscious mind supersedes all conscious control.
 So when you are trying to heal from a conscious level–citing affirmations and telling yourself you’re healthy–there may be an invisible subconscious program that’s sabotaging you.”

 The power of the subconscious mind is elegantly revealed in people expressing multiple personalities.
 While occupying the mind-set of one personality, the individual may be severely allergic to strawberries.
 Then, in experiencing the mind-set of another personality, he or she eats them without consequence.

 The new science of epigenetics promises that every person on the planet has the opportunity to become who they really are, complete with unimaginable power and the ability to operate from, and go for, the highest possibilities, including healing our bodies and our culture and living in peace.

-Michael Forrester is a spiritual counselor and is a practicing motivational speaker for corporations in Japan, Canada and the United States.
+Michael Forrester is a spiritual counsellor and is a practising motivational speaker for corporations in Japan, Canada and the United States.

-This article was reposted with the express permission from the kind crew over at preventdisease.com
+This article was reposted with permission from preventdisease.com